Open Standard / V0.3 / MIT License

 One file.
 Any agent.

-Merchants publish a /.well-known/disclose.json on their domain — the same convention as robots.txt, but for AI agents.
+Entities publish at /.well-known/disclose — the same convention as robots.txt, but for AI agents.
 No registry.
 No platform dependency.
 Any agent that knows the convention can find it.

 02 / Attestation